jdersch/PERQemu/PERQemu/Readme.txt

     The pre-release v0.4.6 is still a work in progress but is stable enough to finally drive a stake in the ground and put it out there for use and testing.
+The first of these updates incorporates emulation of the QIC tape option; it's rough, but should be code complete very shortly and will roll up the last features and bug fixes before the v0.5.0 release!

     Bug fixing and updates will continue on this branch, so please check back often for updates.

 Updated Readme.txt follows.